SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/shell-commands.md

 <tr>
 <td align="left">cancelobservation /&lt;objectID&gt;/&lt;instanceID&gt;/&lt;resourceID&gt; [/&lt;objectID&gt;/&lt;instanceID&gt;/&lt;resourceID&gt;]</td>
 <td align="center">1.0, 1.1</td>
 <td align="left">Cancels either a single or a composite observation functionality from the desired resource.
-To cancel a composite observation the same list of paths should be mentioned as the composite observation was created.
-The list of the paths is not required to be in the same order as the composite observation was created</td>
+To cancel a composite observation the same list of paths must be mentioned as the composite observation was created.
+The list of paths is not required to be in the same order as the composite observation that was created.</td>
 </tr>
 <tr>
 <td align="left">delete /&lt;objectID&gt;/&lt;instanceID&gt;[/&lt;resourceID&gt;]</td>